Light-C-O/wedding_invites-ca1/README.md

     - Made folder to start the edit, create, show and index blade.php files

 - **Wednesday - 5th Nov:**
-    - Fixed a few erroors with syntax and added a few things in Wedding controller that will help me pull information from Venues table
+    - Fixed a few errors with syntax and added a few things in Wedding controller that will help me pull information from Venues table
     - Fixed the index.blade of weddings by correcting errors in the component wedding-card.blade.
+    - Managed to replace venue_id to the actual name by pulling the title from the venue table.
+    - Finished the show.blade of weddings.

 ## GitHub Link